VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/README.md

 tmux
 ```

 Let's first request an interactive node with GPU access.
 We will use A40 NVIDIA gpus from vector's cluster.
-Most of the implementations in this
+The implementations in this folder require A40s to run well.
 Note the resulting hostname of this gpu node (`gpu001` as an example).
 ```bash
 srun --gres=gpu:1 -c 8 --mem 16G -p a40 --pty bash